• Skip to primary navigation

 You can cut the potatoes into wedges or cubes and bake them till they are crispy.

-Though this vegetable usually works best as a side dish for lamb or steak, it tastes lovely with shakshuka, too.
+This vegetable usually works best as a side dish for lamb or steak, it tastes lovely with shakshuka, too - see roasted carrots side ideas for root vegetables for seasoning inspiration.

 Pairing roasted potatoes with dill and shakshuka let you enjoy the flavors to their full potential.